brianondemand/brianondemand/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and solving problems using technology.
+- 🤔 &nbsp; Exploring new technologies and trying to solving problems using technology.
 - 🎓 &nbsp; Studied Cyber Security and Ethical Hacking and Web Development.
 - 🌱 &nbsp; Learning more about Cloud Architecture and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Wb Development and Article Writing as hobbies/side hustles.